omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/06_basic_docker.md

 docker exec -it CONTAINER sh
 ```

-To get a commant prompt as you begin running a container:
+To override the default command of image and get a commant prompt as you begin running a container:

 ```shell
 docker run -it IMAGE sh